l1ghtsource/l1ghtsource/README.md

 An artificial intelligence algorithm that is a digital detective, capable of reconstructing its genres based on just one description of a film.
 The model will need to not just mechanically classify data, but also understand the subtle nuances and contexts that distinguish thriller from drama, and comedy from fantasy.

-*Worked with*: transformers, peft, skmultilearn, streamlit
+*Worked with*: transformers, peft, skmultilearn, torch

 ### [Product cards matching.
 Ozon Tech E-CUP (2/110) [Classic ML & NLP]](https://github.com/l1ghtsource/ozon-ecup-matching)